-We prepare you for your career as a doctor through world-renowned premedical coursework, intensive Stanley Kaplan MCAT preparation classes, in-depth essay and medical school application tutorials, one-on-one interview coaching, outstanding clinical medical opportunities, and a supportive community.
-Bar-Ilan is an American-accredited university, with a proven track record in English-language postbac programs.
+Whether your goal is medical school in the U.S. or in Israel, we prepare you for your career as a doctor through world-renowned premedical coursework, intensive Stanley Kaplan MCAT preparation classes, in-depth essay and medical school application tutorials, one-on-one interview coaching, outstanding clinical medical opportunities, and a supportive community.
+Bar-Ilan, Israel's largest academic community, has a proven track record in English-language postbac programs.
 The world-class faculty and staff have trained at Harvard, Stanford, Johns Hopkins, Brown, Columbia, Brandeis, and New York University; The Weizmann Institute, The Technion, and The Hebrew University; and The Max-Planck Institute of Colloids and Interfaces (Germany).
-Stay tuned for linkage opportunities that will provide yet another advantage when applying to competitive medical schools in America.

 Interested in a career in audiology, optometry, pharmacy, podiatry, psychology, or rehabilitation science?
 Bar-Ilan's program is a great place to start your coursework.

-* After $4,500 MASA scholarship available to eligible students under the age of 31 (regardless of economic need) who have not previously received MASA grants, and a $3,000 MASA needs-based grant.
-See MASA website for details.
+* The full price is $27,500.
+The $20,000 price reflects a $4,500 Masa Israel scholarship available to eligible students under the age of 31 (regardless of economic need) who have not previously received Masa Israel grants, as well as a $3,000 Masa Israel needs-based grant.
+See the Masa Israel website.

 ° Price includes the Stanley Kaplan MCAT Advantage — Anywhere MCAT prep course